The Improv Anxiety Treatment?

 Bermant links Yes, And with the concept of unconditional positive regard because both encourage participants to positively regard each other, actively engage together, and “accept other’s comments without condition.”
 This helps people with symptoms of anxiety feel safe enough to take the risks required to experiment with anxiety exposure.

-Krueger clarifies by saying that most of us experience some form of not being good enough, and improv provides a unique environment where, not only are you good enough, but you’re 100% accepted.
-This acceptance and positive experience allows people to step out of their comfort zones and experiment and experience situations they might normally avoid due to their anxiety disorders.
+Krueger clarifies by saying that most of us experience some form of not being good enough, and improv provides a unique environment where, not only are you good enough, but you’re 100 percent accepted.
+This acceptance and positive experience allows people to step out of their comfort zones, experiment, and experience situations they might normally avoid due to their anxiety disorders.

 Dabby also points to fun being an important element of improv’s appeal as an anxiety treatment.
 He explains, “More and more today, play is recognized as essential for overall health and well being.
 And this experience is so important for people suffering from anxiety.”

 Anxiety is the most prevalent mental illness in the United States, but, unfortunately, only about one-third of people with anxiety are receiving treatment.
 That means millions of people are going it alone with their anxiety disorders.

 Improvisation offers a hopeful, inviting, playful option for people with anxiety.
 There are classes such as Second City’s Improv for Anxiety in Chicago, Detroit Creativity Project, Curtain Up!
 Anxiety Down! in Atlanta, and Nobody’s Business in Chicago that thoughtfully and strategically use improvisation, sometimes in combination with group therapy, to help ease people’s anxiety.